Showing posts with label Church. Show all posts

 Statue of John Cullmann

-Inside the museum are Native American Artifacts, Indian statues, and arrowheads spanning thousands of years.
+The museum features Native American Artifacts, Indian statues, and arrowheads that span thousands of years.

 Pioneer life, early settlers before John Cullmann.
-Dutch doll, a couple of rockers, butter churn, and kitchen articles.
+Dutch doll, some rockers, a butter churn, and kitchen articles.

 We walked outside to see the statue of Johann Gottfried Cullmann and learn about his history.

-Our treat was going through and learning the history of the Sacred Heart Church of Jesus Roman Catholic Church.
+Our treat was going through and learning the history of the Sacred Heart Church of Jesus, the Roman Catholic Church.

 https://uploads.weconnect.com/mce/a5b1d7e217aa227d5b2b8a84920780cf637960e2/HomePageItems/SacredHeartHistory/New%20SHC%20History.pdf

-Above is the link to read the history of this great church.
+The link to read the history of this great church is provided above.

 We ended the walk at the Cullman's Farmer's Market